-If you're from the east (or even from anywhere for that matter) and haven't heard about the giant bull elk that are living in the Appalachian region of Pennsylvania - you might be living under a rock.
-In all seriousness, Pennsylvania has had one of the most successful reintroduction efforts of elk throughout the country with approximately 1,350 elk living in the Keystone state as of March 2020.
-With that being said, drawing one of the few tags that are given out is extremely difficult and the draw system can be tough to understand.
-In 2019 and 2021, there were a lot of changes to the PA elk season and I wanted to give you the facts from the Pennsylvania Game Commission, as well as my input and strategies with applying.
+If you're from the East (or even from anywhere) and haven't heard about the giant bull elk living in the Appalachian region of Pennsylvania, you might be living under a rock.
+In all seriousness, Pennsylvania has had one of the most successful reintroduction efforts of elk throughout the country, with approximately 1,300-1,400 elk living in the Keystone State as of 2022.
+That said, drawing one of the few tags given out is extremely difficult, and the drawing system can be tough to understand for someone new.
+If you are used to applying for tags in the western states, then this will be simple to understand.
+In the last few years, there have been a lot of changes to the PA elk season, and I wanted to give you the facts from the Pennsylvania Game Commission, as well as my input and strategies for applying.

-You can choose a Fallback option - You need to have chosen at least one elk zone before you can put any zone as a fallback option.
-A fallback option means simply that you will accept any antlered, antlerless, or any available tag that is still left in the drawing.
+You can choose a Fallback option - You must have chosen at least one elk zone before putting any zone as a fallback option.
+A fallback option means simply that you will accept any antlered, antlerless, or any available tag that is still left in the drawing. - Update from 2021

 The way that you apply is now different, and the PA Game Commission put out this video to simply it for you